winshining/nginx-http-flv-module/README.md

 * FFmpeg for publishing media streams.

-* VLC player for playing media streams.
+* VLC player (recommended) for playing media streams.

 * PCRE for NGINX if regular expressions needed.